redhat-cip/cauth/doc/source/authentication.rst

 -----------------------

 cauth exposes a unique authentication endpoint for clients, at "/login".
-The authentication parameters must be passed to it as a JSON encoded payload.
+The authentication parameters can be passed to it as a JSON encoded payload or as a form query.
 The contents are dependent on the chosen authentication method.

 Example: